-The Ministry is also supporting the development of a NZ ORCID hub to allow organisations of all scales and technical resource to productively engage with ORCID.
-Until the hub is in production, or if members desire additional non-hub integrations with ORCID, these developments are to be built by the member.
+The Ministry has also supported the development of the NZ ORCID Hub (a web application with a simple user interface) to allow organisations of all scales and technical resource capability to productively engage with ORCID.

 More detail can be found on the ORCID pages for funders and research organisations.

-The work programme agreement between the Ministry and the Society is for two years; however the Ministry has indicated an intention to support the Consortium long-term.
-Should Government cease to fund the consortium fee, and if no other agency are able to provide support, the Consortium would dissolve, whereupon members would relinquish their membership benefits.
+The work programme agreement between the Ministry and the Society was initially for two years and was then extended for a further two years.
+The consortium is currently funded until 30 June 2024, and the Ministry has indicated an intention to support the Consortium long-term.
+Should Government cease to fund the consortium, and if no other agency is able to provide support, the Consortium would dissolve, whereupon members would relinquish their membership benefits.

 “The Main Contact indicated for each Consortium Member shall be the person who represents the Consortium Member for purposes of (i) notice under the ORCID License Agreement and ORCID’s bylaws and (ii) membership voting, and who otherwise acts on behalf of Consortium Member under the ORCID License Agreement and under ORCID’s bylaws.”; and

 “The Technical Contact shall be the person responsible for managing the Member’s API Credential(s).”